 * Air Canada Centre, 40 Bay Street.
 "The Hangar," the home of the Maple Leafs and the NBA’s Toronto Raptors since 1999 (the Raptors played at the SkyDome 1995 to 1999, with a few games at Maple Leaf Gardens), it is a modern, 18,800-seat facility with all the amenities, built between Union Station and the Gardiner Expressway.
 Union Station stops on the Yonge-University Line and the GO and VIA Rail systems.

-* Hanlan’s Point.
-This was the home of Toronto baseball teams from 1897 to 1925, and was the site of Babe Ruth’s first professional game, on April 22, 1914, 100 years ago this month, for the Providence Grays, then affiliated with the Red Sox, much as their modern counterparts the Pawtucket Red Sox are.
+* Hanlan's Point.
+This was the home of Toronto baseball teams from 1897 to 1925, and was the site of Babe Ruth's 1st professional game, on April 22, 1914, for the Providence Grays, then affiliated with the Red Sox, much as their modern counterparts the Pawtucket Red Sox are.
 The Grays played the baseball version of the Maple Leafs, and the Babe pitched a one-hitter and homered in a 9-0 Providence win.

 Unfortunately, Hanlan's Point is on one of the Toronto Islands, in Lake Ontario off downtown.
 The stadium is long gone, and the location is only reachable by Ferry.